emugarura/Map-SchoolLocator/readme.md

 ---

-The CPS School Locator is a tool used to search for and compare schools in the Chicago Public School system.
-[View the live map](http://cps.edu/map)
+The Rwanda TVET School Locator is a tool used to search for and compare TVET schools in Rwanda.
+[View the live map](http://wda.gov.rw/gis)

->The CPS School Locator allows you to search for your neighborhood school, search for schools within a radius of an address, search for schools within a zip code, and search for schools close to your current location.
+>The TVET School Locator allows you to search for your neighborhood school, search for schools within a radius of an address, search for schools within a province, and search for schools close to your current location.

-**How to use the CPS School Locator**
+**How to use the TVET School Locator**
 ------
 ## Searches
 There are four types of search results: